 Plan a Pet Friendly Trip to Arizona’s National Parks

-From iconic national parks like the Grand Canyon to lesser known sites, such as Chiricahua National Monument, Arizona has many treasures to behold.
-If you’re planning a pet friendly trip to Arizona, knowing the pet policies at all the national parks will help you decide which to add to your Arizona itinerary.
+From iconic national parks like the Grand Canyon to lesser known sites, such as Tonto National Monument, Arizona has many treasures to behold.
+If you’re planning a pet friendly trip to Arizona, knowing the pet policies at all the national parks will help you decide which to add to your itinerary.

 Canyon de Chelly Pet Policy – Leashed pets can join you at all of the overlooks on Rim Drive and in the campground.
 Visitors can only enter the canyon on an approved Navajo tour.
 Check with individual tours for their pet policies.